 You’ll leave the Lötschberg tunnel near Goppenstein, which is at the southern side of the Alps.

 Another impressive mountain section gets you to Raron, where you’ll see the wide Rhone valley appear far below.
 A gradual descent over several high viaducts follows, with the Rhone valley at your right hand.

 The last part of this route continues into Italy through the Simplon pass.
-There’s a mountain road for cars and buses, but the trains use the straight Simplon tunnel to Iselle di Trasquera in Italy.
+There’s a mountain road for cars and buses, but the trains use the Simplon tunnel to Iselle di Trasquera in Italy.
 Car trains use this tunnel as well.
 Shortly after, you’ll reach the destination Domodossola.

 Which section is best?

 There are many towns along the route where you can hop on and off, so you can choose any part of the route that suits your plans.

 If we had to choose, we’d pick Spiez-Goppenstein-Brig as the highlight of this trip.
 You'll experience impressive railway engineering and great views of the mountains here.

 Dates of operation

 The trains operates all year.
 Check the timetable before you start your trip.